wuestkamp/k8s-example-vpa/README.md

 ## run yourself

-### You need a cluster, like with Gcloud:
+### You need a cluster with VPA enabled, like with Gcloud:
 ```
-gcloud container clusters create resources --num-nodes 3 --zone europe-west3-b --machine-type n1-standard-2 --enable-vertical-pod-autoscaling
+gcloud container clusters create resources --num-nodes 3 --zone europe-west3-b --machine-type n1-standard-2 --node-version=1.15 --cluster-version=1.15 --enable-vertical-pod-autoscaling
 ```
+Or you install the VPA CRDs manually in your cluster.

 ### Install helm repos:
 Helmfile is used for managing helm repos.